Ultimate Guide to Protruding “Bat” Ears

 Protruding Ears in Pop Culture

 Protruding ears have played a large role in pop culture.
 From the MAD magazine kid to cartoons, you don’t have to look far to see examples of protruding ears in the media.
 Celebrities are no different in this matter.
 Some of the most popular and attractive celebrities have protruding ears or have had them corrected.
 Some of the most famous cases of celebrities with protruding ears include former president Barack Obama, Will Smith, Stephen Colbert, Kate Hudson, Jennifer Garner, and Emma Watson.
-Celebrities who are rumoured to have had surgery to correct protruding ears include actors Ben Stiller and Brad Pitt.
+Celebrities who are rumored to have had surgery to correct protruding ears include actors Ben Stiller and Brad Pitt.

 Pop culture shows us that for many people, unique qualities like protruding ears, a large nose, or a large rear end can be boons that help celebrities and other people stand out from the crowd in a positive way.
-Many people are able to embrace “defective” or undesirable qualities and turn them into positive features, while others simply prefer to change them with plastic surgery.
+Many people can embrace “defective” or undesirable qualities and turn them into positive features, while others simply prefer to change them with plastic surgery.
 The decision to alter your appearance is a personal choice that should be taken seriously, and your doctor can help you evaluate the options you have to make the choice that’s best for you.

 Before your consultation, take note of the following questions to ask your doctor when visiting a surgeon about solutions for protruding ears: